Is The Texas Tuition Promise Fund for You?

 - Benefits are tax free when used to pay tuition and required fees

-- Today’s prices pay for tomorrow’s education at Texas public colleges and universities
+- Today’s prices pay for tomorrow’s education at most Texas public colleges and universities (excluding medical and dental schools, health science centers and other health-related institutions).

 - Flexible options for every budget